Seal5/EthereumPricePredictor/README.md

 # Ethereum Price Predictor
-A ML model that predicts Ehtereum prices using historical data and different market informations.
+An ML model that predicts Ehtereum prices using historical data and different market informations.
 The model uses XGBoost regression with optimized hyperparameters to provide price predictions for the next day.

 ## Data Processing Pipeline